jfelsinger/joelfredrick.com/_posts/2017-05-15-Creating-a-Web-Application-Pt-1.md

 ## Things I'll be using

-Glad you asked.
+So, what will I be using to do this?
+Glad you asked (and if you didn't ask, too bad).
 There are a few new technologies that I plan to try out to accomplish this project, and overall it feels like a pretty-big change from my usual way of doing things.

 First off, instead of vanilla JavaScript, for this project I'm going to hop on the TypeScript bandwagon.
 TypeScript as a language has a lot going for it, and